alexanderjsingleton/awsProject2/README.md

     4. Upon populating the form on the landing -page, then clicking on the "Register" tab within the navigation-bar menu, the user will be directed to a page featuring the page title, a subheader including a brief explanation, and then body content instructing the user to access the alternative form featuring standard form-validation with in-line [php RegEx](http://www.tutorialspoint.com/php/php_regular_expression.htm).

-        5. Unlike Project I, Project II form-validation within the "Register section" of landing-page of the site is enabled by manual php RegEx performing form-validation via php regular expressions (RegEx) in order to ultimately submit the field-form as a record to the MySQL database residiing on the AWS instance, server-side.
+        5. Unlike Project I, Project II form-validation within the "Register section" of landing-page of the site is enabled by manual php RegEx performing form-validation in order to ultimately submit the field-form as a record to the MySQL database residiing on the AWS instance, server-side.

         6. If the user were to test the validation without populating the necessary fields (in this case, all), the form will not process and flag required fields.
-However, if the user populates every field, albeit incorrectly, the form will not process as the php RegEx ccounts for all of the required formats listed.
+However, if the user populates every field incorrectly the form will not process as the php RegEx accounts for all of the required formats listed.

             2. First Name